-- (a) made directly from the live performance; - (b) made from a broadcast of the performance; or - (c) made, directly or indirectly, from another recording of the performance;
+- "recording", in relation to a performance, means a film or sound recording - - (a) made directly from the live performance; - (b) made from a broadcast of the performance; or - (c) made, directly or indirectly, from another recording of the performance;

-"rental" has the meaning given in Article 258;

-"rental right" has the meaning given in Article 262;

-"reproduction right" has the meaning given in Article 260;

-"rights owner" shall be construed in accordance with Article 312(2).

-- (2) Except where the context otherwise requires - (a) expressions used in this Part that are not defined for the purposes of this Part but are defined for the purposes of Part 1 have the same meaning as in Part 1; and

-- (b) other rules of construction that apply for the purposes of Part 1 apply also for the purposes of this Part.

-- (3) The following provisions apply for the purposes of this Part and in relation to an infringement of the rights conferred by this Part, as they apply for the purposes of Part 1 and in relation to an infringement of copyright

-- (a) Article 4(4) to (8);

-- (b) Article 17(2) and (3); and

-- (c) Article 34(3).
+- "rental" has the meaning given in Article 258; - "rental right" has the meaning given in Article 262; - "reproduction right" has the meaning given in Article 260; - "rights owner" shall be construed in accordance with Article 312(2). - (2) Except where the context otherwise requires - (a) expressions used in this Part that are not defined for the purposes of this Part but are defined for the purposes of Part 1 have the same meaning as in Part 1; and - (b) other rules of construction that apply for the purposes of Part 1 apply also for the purposes of this Part. - (3) The following provisions apply for the purposes of this Part and in relation to an infringement of the rights conferred by this Part, as they apply for the purposes of Part 1 and in relation to an infringement of copyright - (a) Article 4(4) to (8); - (b) Article 17(2) and (3); and - (c) Article 34(3).